Home > How to Navigate the Schengen Visa Proof of Funds Requirement

 Do assets count as proof of funds for a Schengen visa?

 Assets such as property, stocks, or investment accounts generally do not count as proof of sufficient funds for travel.
-The reason for this is that usually, those funds aren’t readily available.
+This is because, usually, those funds aren’t readily available.

 What is the minimum bank statement requirement to get a Schengen visa?